chelseaparlett/CPSC392ParlettPelleriti/Syllabus.md

 All course materials will be made available via Canvas and/or Github

 ## Homework, Exams, and Grading (subject to change):
 Homework will consist of assignments to reinforce material covered in class, and must be submitted electronically.
 They will typically be due at 11:59pm (unless otherwise specified).
-Homework and Project must be turned in with a README file as either a .txt or a .md file (see Admin Folder on GitHub for a template).
+Homeworks and Final Project must be turned in with a README file as either a .txt or a .md file (see Admin Folder on GitHub for a template).
+Homework files must be turned in in the format specified (see **Collaboration Policy** below for more information).

 ### Late Days
 Stuff happens.
-So, you have 3 "extra days" that you can use, no questions asked, throughout the semester for any homework or project (NOT Quizzes and Tests).
+So, you have 8 "extra days" that you can use, no questions asked, throughout the semester for any homework or project (NOT Quizzes and Tests).
 You must use 1 whole extra day at a time (i.e. you cannot use 3 hours of an extra day for one assignment, and 21 on another).
-If an assignment was due Monday at 11:59pm and you use 1 late day, the assignment would then be due Tuesday at 11:59pm.
+If an assignment was due Monday at 11:59pm and you use 1 late day, the assignment would then be due Tuesday at 11:59pm. **It is your responsbility** to keep track of the number of late days you have, and how many you have used.

 To qualify for an extra day, you must fill out the **Late Days Google Form**  linked on Canvas under the Syllabus Tab *BEFORE the assignment is due*.
 Fill the form out **ONCE per late day used** (e.g. if using two late days, fill out the form twice).
 Because of these "extra days", late work will automatically be penalized a 0.15% per hour (or part of an hour) late.
-You must ALSO put a comment on the assignment (in CANVAS) indicating how many late days you used (e.g. "I used 2 late days") *Because of grading deadlines, extra days CANNOT be used during finals week and may not prevent peer feedback during the final project.*
+You must ALSO put a comment on the assignment (in CANVAS) indicating how many late days you used (e.g. "I used 2 late days") *Because of grading deadlines, extra days CANNOT be used during finals week and may NOT prevent peer feedback during the final project.*

 Again, to use a Late Day:

 1. Fill out the Google Form
 2. Leave a Comment on your Canvas Submission

+Failure to follow these instructions may result in the late day not being applied.

 ### Assignments
 All programs must be written in **Python** unless otherwise specified, and should use the packages taught in this course.
-Grading will be based on correctness, clarity, elegance of solution, and style (comments, naming conventions, etc.)
+Grading will be based on correctness, clarity, elegance of solution, and style (comments, naming conventions, etc.).
+Assignments must reflect your own work, and any outside resources (including--but not limited to--tutors, websites, books, LLMs...etc.) must be cited in your README file with specific links, specific prompts (if using an LLM), or specific citations.

 ### Assessment Structure
-There will be weekly quizzes on the lecture material and classwork, which will count toward the Quizzes grade.
-Missed quizzes can not be made up.
-However, I will drop your lowest 2 quiz scores at the end of the semester, so use these 2 dropped quizzes to account for sick days or missed classes.
+There will be weekly quizzes on the lecture material and classwork, which will count toward the Quizzes grade. **You MUST be in person to take the quiz**.
+Missed quizzes cannot be made up at a different time.
+However, I will **drop your lowest 2 quiz scores**, so use these 2 dropped quizzes to account for sick days or missed classes.
+In addition to the two dropped quiz scores, *ONE* missed quiz during the semester (with a score of 0, due to student being absent) can be replaced with a small, extra take-home assignment.
+In the case of documented conflicts (such as sports) that are known in advance, the student may schedule to take the quiz at a different time **in advance**, these re-schedules quizzes must be taken the week of the quiz.

 There will also be two in-class exams.
-In-class exams must be taken on the dates specified, however *I don't believe taking tests while sick demonstrates your true ability, so in the case of a well-documented, unavoidable conflict or illness, I will do my best to accommodate you.
+In-class exams must be taken **in-person** on the dates specified, however *I don't believe taking tests while sick demonstrates your true ability, so in the case of a well-documented, unavoidable conflict or illness, I will do my best to accommodate you.
 You must notify me prior to missing the exam.*

-Finally there will NOT be a final exam, rather there will be a final project and presentation.
+Finally there will NOT be a final exam, rather there will be a final project and presentation (this will take place during the final exam time, it is expected that all students will be present, in-person during the final time).

 ## Course Communication
-Information for the course will mainly be disseminated through our Course Slack.
+Information/Announcements for the course will mainly be disseminated through our Course Slack.
 YOU MUST join the course slack channel and check for updates.
-Email through Canvas may also be used.
 Materials will also be available through the course GitHub (https://github.com/cmparlettpelleriti/CPSC392ParlettPelleriti).

 ## Course Grade:

-### Quizzes
+### Quizzes (Taken in Person in Class)
 20%
 ### Homeworks
 30%
-### Exam 1
+### Exam 1 (Taken in Person in Class)
 15%
-### Exam 2
+### Exam 2 (Taken in Person in Class)
 15%
-### Final Project
+### Final Project + Presentation
 20%

 | % Range  | Letter Grade |